Methodology Disclosure · Paper 04 of 4

 Method:

-sort decisions by inject order
+sort the exercise's decisions by time

 fatigue_indicator = true IF: